 You can get a fresh bonus for every different type of Amex card you open, so you could for example earn separate bonuses from the Amex Everyday, Amex Premier Rewards Gold, and Amex Business Gold Rewards cards.
 That’s a great way to rack up hundreds of thousands of Membership Rewards points.

 Earn 10,000 points when you spend $1,000 within the first 90 days of account opening.
 No annual fee.
 We’ve seen targeted deals as high as 20,000 points for this card.
+Terms apply.

 Receive 25,000 Membership Rewards® Points after you spend $2,000 on purchases on your new Card in your first 3 months of Card Membership.
+Terms apply.

-Get 40,000 points after you use your new Card to make $3,000 in purchases in your first 3 months.
+Offer under review.
 We’ve seen targeted deals for this card as high as 100,000 points.

 Amex often makes better offers than those available to the general public available via targeting, and it’s a good idea to see what bonus you might be targeted for before applying.
 You could find you’re offered tens of thousands more points by taking advantage of a special targeted deal.

 There are a few good places to check.